Awni00/algorithmic-generalization-transformer-architectures/blog_content/blog_post.md

 $$
 contains terms with $\cos(2\pi a(x+y+z)/23)$ (via trigonometric product identities).
 Similar patterns hold for sine functions.

-The periodic nature of trigonometric functions **automatically handles** the modulo-23 arithmetic!
+The periodic nature of trigonometric functions **automatically handles** the modulo-23 arithmetic.
 No explicit mod operation needed—it emerges naturally from the periodic structure.
 The MLP learns to represent values using combinations of these sine and cosine bases. 🎯

 </div>